Agate: Formation

+Nodular agate

-Agates are most commonly found as nodules within the cavities of volcanic rocks such as basalt, andesite, and rhyolite.
-These cavities, called vesicles (amygdaloids when filled), are gas bubbles that were trapped inside the lava when it cooled.
-The vesicles are later filled with hot, silica-rich water from the surrounding environment, forming a silica gel.
+Agates are most commonly found as nodules within volcanic rocks.
+In mafic rocks such as basalt and andesite, they form inside cavities called vesicles (amygdaloids (Note: Amygdaloid means "almond-shaped," but they may also be round, irregular, flat, or bun-shaped.) when filled), gas bubbles that were trapped inside the lava when it cooled.
+Since mafic lavas are poor in free silica, there are multiple theories of where the silica originates from, including micro-shards of silica glass from volcanic ash or tuff deposits and decomposing plant or animal matter.
+In felsic rocks such as rhyolite and rhyolitic tuff, agates form in spherulite-filled cavities called lithophysae, commonly called thunder eggs when filled with agate.

+The cavities are filled with hot, silica-rich water from the surrounding environment, forming a silica gel.
 This gel crystallizes through a complex process to form agates.
-Since agates usually form in lavas poor in free silica, there are multiple theories of where the silica originates from, including micro-shards of silica glass from volcanic ash or tuff deposits and decomposing plant or animal matter.
 Agates are much harder than the rocks they form in; some varieties (e.g. Lake Superior agates) are frequently found detached from their host rock.

-In wall-banded agates, chalcedony fibers grow radially from the vesicle walls inward, perpendicular to the direction of the bands.
-The vesicle walls are often coated with thin layers of celadonite or chlorite, soft, green phyllosilicate minerals that form from the reaction of hot, silica-rich water with the rock.
+In mafic rocks, the vesicle walls are often coated with thin layers of celadonite or chlorite, soft, green phyllosilicate minerals that form from the reaction of hot, silica-rich water with the rock.
 This coating provides a rough surface for the chalcedony fibers to form on, initially as radial spherulites.
 The rough surface also causes agate husks to have a pitted appearance once the coating has been weathered away or removed.
 Sometimes, the spherulites grow around mineral inclusions, resulting in eyes, tubes, and sagenitic agates.

 The first layer of spherulitic chalcedony is typically clear, followed by successive growth bands of chalcedony alternated with chemically precipitated color bands, primarily iron oxides.
 The center is often macrocrystalline quartz, which can also occur in bands and possibly forms when there is not enough chemically bound water in the silica gel to promote chalcedony polymerization.
 When the silica concentration of the gel is too low, a hollow center forms, called an agate geode.
 In geodes, quartz forms crystals around the cavity, with the apex of each crystal pointing towards the center.
 Occasionally, quartz in agates may be colored, occurring in varieties such as amethyst or smoky quartz.

-Level-banded agates form when chalcedony precipitates out of solution in the direction of gravity, resulting in horizontal layers of microscopic chalcedony spherulites.
-Level banding commonly occurs together with wall banding, often forming at the base of the vesicle or in the center when the gel stops adhering to the vesicle walls.
+Level bands usually form at the base of the vesicle or in the center when the gel stops adhering to the vesicle walls.
 This is probably due to a decrease in bound water in the gel.
-Level-banded agate is less dense and less compact than wall-banded agate, as it is less fibrous and more granular.